Home

 The Eight Pawners (8 Pooners) / performance piece for clarinetist / 30 minutes

 An extremely demanding performance piece, 8 Pooners requires a virtuoso instrumentalist who is unafraid to perform outdoors wearing only trousers, and who is willing to disassemble and burn the clarinet.
 Actually, it can be any clarinet...
-Non-streaming (downloadable) MP3.
 Available from Frog Peak Music

-Finale ETF file (Please fill out info form) Adobe PDF file (Please fill out info form) MIDI file MP3 file
+Adobe PDF file (Please fill out info form) YouTube link

 Adobe PDF file (Please fill out info form)